munificent/craftinginterpreters/book/calls-and-functions.md

 3. Right now, there's no way for a native function to signal a runtime error.
-    In a real implementation, this is something we'd need to support because native functions live in the statically-typed world of C but are called from dynamically-typed Lox land.
+    In a real implementation, this is something we'd need to support because native functions live in the statically typed world of C but are called from dynamically typed Lox land.
 If a user, say, tries to pass a string to `sqrt()`, that native function needs to report a runtime error.

     Extend the native function system to support that.
 How does this capability